-This section provides downloadable documents on the Policy for the Approval of Yellow Fever Vaccinators and Vaccinating Centres, forms to apply for or renew approval as a Yellow Fever vaccinator or vaccinating centre, and a list of currently authorised Yellow Fever Vaccination Centres in New Zealand.
+This section provides downloadable documents on the Policy for the Authorisation of Yellow Fever Vaccinators and Vaccination Centres, forms to apply for or renew authorisation as a yellow fever vaccinator or vaccination centre, and a list of currently authorised Yellow Fever Vaccination Centres in New Zealand.

 Yellow fever is an acute viral haemorrhagic disease transmitted by infected mosquitoes.
-It is endemic to 44 countries in tropical areas of Africa and the Americas.
+It is found in tropical areas of Africa and Central and South America.
 Infection with the yellow fever virus causes varying degrees of disease, from mild symptoms to severe illness with bleeding and jaundice.

 There are an estimated 200,000 cases of yellow fever worldwide each year.
-About 15% of people infected with yellow fever progress to a severe form of the illness, and up to half of those will die, as there is no cure for yellow fever.
+About 15% of people infected with yellow fever develop a more severe form of the illness, and of those, up to half will die.
+Survival rates are improved with supportive hospital care, however there is no specific cure for yellow fever.

 Travellers to areas considered “at risk” can help limit the spread of the disease to vulnerable local populations by ensuring they are vaccinated where recommended.
 See the World Health Organization Yellow Fever Fact Sheet for more information.

-A single dose confers sustained immunity and life-long protection.
-Side-effects are rare and serious adverse events are rarely reported.
-The risk is higher for people over 60 years of age and anyone with severe immunodeficiency due to symptomatic HIV/AIDS or other causes, or who have a thymus disorder.
+A single dose confers life-long protection - no booster doses are needed.
+Serious side-effects from the vaccine are rare, however the risk of a reaction is higher for people over 60 years of age and anyone with severe immunodeficiency due to symptomatic HIV/AIDS or other causes, or who have a thymus disorder.

 People who are usually excluded from vaccination include:

-In New Zealand, yellow fever vaccine is only available from specifically-authorised yellow fever vaccination centres (see the current list of Authorised Yellow Fever Vaccination Centres, below).
+In New Zealand, yellow fever vaccine is only available from authorised yellow fever vaccinators operating from designated vaccination centres (see the current list of Authorised Yellow Fever Vaccination Centres, below).

 Vaccination and certification requirements when travelling

 Countries are able to require proof of vaccination against yellow fever as a condition of entry, at their discretion.
-The list of countries that do require vaccination changes on a regular basis and you are advised to seek up to date advice from a travel medicine centre and/or the relevant country embassy(s) well before you travel.
+These requirements do change on a regular basis and you are advised to seek up to date advice from a travel medicine specialist and/or the relevant country embassy(s) well before you travel.